AndreiBrandes/terraform-workflow/README.md

 6. Examine plan
 7. Approve the Pull Request and merge to main
 8. Github action will start (/.github/workflows/apply-on-merge.yaml) and do the following actions:
-    a. init AWS, terraform
+    1. init AWS, terraform
-    b. build a docker file using ./docker/Dockerfile
+    2. build a docker file using ./docker/Dockerfile
-    c. upload it to Docker HUB
+    3. upload it to Docker HUB
-    d.
-Run terraform apply to provision AWS EKS
+    4. Run terraform apply to provision AWS EKS
-    e. deploy the helm chart to kubernetes
+    5. deploy the helm chart to kubernetes

 Repository secrets needed: